ocp-power-automation/ocp4-upi-powervm/README.md

  * pull_secret_file : Location of the pull-secret file to be used.
  * cluster_domain : Cluster domain name. cluster_id.cluster_domain together form the fully qualified domain name.
  * cluster_id : Cluster identifier.
 Should not be more than 14 characters.
 Nodes are pre-fixed with this value, please keep it unique (may be with your name).
+ * storage_type : Storage provisioner to configure.
+Supported values: nfs (For now only nfs provisioner is supported, any other value won't setup a storageclass)
+ * nfs_volume_size : If storage_type is nfs, a volume will be created with given size in GB and attached to bastion node.
+Eg: 1000 for 1TB disk.

 ## How-to set required data files
 You need to have following files in data/ directory before running the Terraform templates.